univention/univention-corporate-server/doc/architecture/components/management-system.rst

 * UMC allows extension of the UCS management system with custom UMC modules.

 As component serving the web interface for the UCS management system, |UMC|
-involves a web front end and a back end as shown in :numref:`component-system-management-umc-model`.
+involves a web front end and a backend as shown in :numref:`component-system-management-umc-model`.

 .. _component-system-management-umc-model: